Source: Forbes Health

 - Types of walking aids

-- How much do walking frames cost?
+- How much do walking aids cost?

 What is a walking aid?

-Anyone who has difficulty with balance should see an exercise specialist, such as an exercise specialist.
-"You may want to consult a physical therapist, such as a physical therapist, who is trained to assess gait difficulties and recommend the best assistive device based on the person's particular walking ability, balance, strength, endurance, and size," says Taylor Galmarini, a physical therapist in Atlanta.
+"Anyone who has difficulty with balance should consult a movement specialist, such as a physical therapist, who is trained to assess gait difficulties and recommend the best assistive device based on the individual's specific walking ability, balance, strength, endurance, and size," says Taylor Galmarini, a physical therapist in Atlanta.

-She sees many seniors struggling with walking aids that they or their family members purchased without seeking help from a professional.
-It is important to learn the proper techniques for walking safely with a walker.
-Purchasing an ill-fitting walker or one that is unsuitable for the user can cause more problems than it solves by putting undue strain on the wrists and shoulders, she adds.
+"She sees many seniors struggling with walking aids that they or their family members have purchased without asking a professional for help.
+It is important to learn the right techniques for safe walking with a walking aid.
+Buying a poorly fitting or unsuitable walking aid for the user can cause more problems than it solves, as wrists and shoulders can become overly strained," she adds.

 Types of walking aids